 ThinkReliability’s root cause analysis program review has three phases designed to leverage the strengths of the organization’s current program, identify gaps and opportunities, and provide recommendations that can be implemented immediately.
 Typically, this support can be done remotely via the web, eliminating the need for travel.

-Using the current state process map, it's important to create aprocess map that will build on the strengths of the current program and address existing gaps.
+Using the current state, it's important to create a process map that will build on the strengths of the existing program and address identified gaps.
 This allows for changes based on our expertise developing and refining prevention programs with other organizations.
-Throughout this process, ThinkReliability will work to identify customized recommendations that are practical without sacrificing elements critical to the success of the program.
+Throughout this process, we identify customized recommendations that are practical without sacrificing elements critical to the success of the client’s specific program.
 Elements that you can expect to find within your customized process include:

 - Linkage to key performance indicators for the company

 - Data-developed trigger points for investigations